 - 1. Notify the Admissions office - 2.
 Provide evidence that: - a.
 All work is up to date - b.
 Incompletes are removed - c.
 Grade of 3.0 or higher on all prior doctoral work - d.
-Grades below a "B-" will be repeated (note: only one course carrying a grade of B- can be repeated) - e.
+Grades below a "B-" will be repeated (note: only one course carrying a grade of B- can be repeated one time) - e.
 Financial arrangements have been made - f.
 All institutional holds and other obligations have been satisfied - g.
 An application for readmission has been submitted - h.
-The required application fee of \$125 has been paid
+The required application fee of \$125 has been paid applicant pool.

-A student can return to class when the application has been approved and signed by the appropriate School of Nursing Dean or their designated representative and the Director of Recruitment & Admissions.
-In the School of Nursing, successful applicants for readmission must be competitive with the current new applicant pool.
 There must be space available in the courses and/or clinical placements needed by the applicant.
 The DNP Admissions Committee will evaluate both the application and the school's ability to accommodate the readmission of the applicant.

+A student can return to class when the application has been approved and signed by the appropriate School of Nursing Dean or their designated representative and the Director of Recruitment & Admissions.
+In the School of Nursing, successful applicants for readmission must be competitive with the current new